jf-lab/jflab/_posts/2017-10-13-new-website.md

 ---
 layout: post
-title: Template Title
+title: New Website
-date: 2017-01-01
+date: 2017-10-13
-tags: misc photos publications
+tags: misc
-visible: false
+visible: true
 ---
 Welcome to the new Frankland Lab website.
 If you're curious how we made it, you can check out our [GitHub page](https://github.com/jf-lab/franklandlab).